 You are misusing the tags feature.
 If you’ve been regularly using the “knitting” tag on posts about Britney’s latest scandal, your blog might have been excluded from tag pages for a while.

 - Using misleading or irrelevant tags

-- Posting affiliate links, marketing material, duplicate or low quality content
+- Marketing material, duplicate or low quality content

 - Attempting to push a post to the top of the tag results by changing the publication date multiple times

-5. Your blog is very new.
-It can take a few days before new blogs are included on topic pages.
+Your blog is very new.
+It can take a few days before new blogs are included on tag pages.
 Brand new blogs might not have enough posts for us to accurately determine whether or not they’re spam.

 Your blog’s language does not match your account’s interface language.
 There are two language settings at WordPress.com: your blog language and interface language.
 You will only see posts on tag pages from blogs with a blog language that matches your account’s interface language.
 Here you can find a list of languages we support on WordPress.com.